 Don’t Fight Your Kids

 Traveling during the Christmas season is stressful enough as it is without causing undue problems for yourself.
 Know your kids, their personalities, and their limits.
 Instead of fighting them, avoid their meltdowns by staying one step ahead of them.
 For instance, my son gets very cranky when he is hungry.
 So, when we are traveling, I try to make sure we take a break, or at least have a snack on hand, when he gets hungry.
-It is much easier to feed him than it is to put up with his fussiness.
-If your child has meltdowns when she gets tired, try to coordinate your travel plans around her sleep schedule.
+It is much easier to feed him than it is to deal with his fussiness.
+If your child has meltdowns when she gets tired, coordinate your travel plans around her sleep schedule.
 Think about how frustrating traveling during a busy time is for you.
 How much more is it for your kids?
 You can’t control everything, so control what you can.
-It will make it more pleasant for everyone in your traveling party.
+It will make it more pleasant for everyone in your family.

 Make a Game of It